Carson Wentz rallies Eagles to 22-21 win over Giants - WHIZ News

-But Wentz led a depleted offense missing eight starters back.
+But Wentz rallied an offense missing eight starters.
 His 3-yard pass to Greg Ward cut it to 21-16.
 After the 2-point conversion failed, the Eagles got the ball at their 29 with 2:02 to go.

 Wentz completed passes of 11 and 30 yards to Richard Rodgers.
 On third down from the 5, a defensive holding penalty gave the Eagles a first down at the 3.
 But three-time All-Pro center Jason Kelce was called for a facemask penalty that pushed it back to the 18.